fslo1709/bankingapi/README.md

 JWT tokens are used to validate that the user is logged in correctly.
 To implement this, it is assumed that the login is part of another service, which is outside the scope of this microservice.
+That login service would provide the user with a JWT token, which will be validated by our microservice.

 ___For each transaction ‘page’ return the total credit and debit values at the current exchange rate (from the third-party provider).___